news

 What Are Core and Shell Building Techniques?

 Core and shell construction, sometimes called base build, is a building concept used primarily in commercial building construction.
-The term core and shell refers to the first phase of a commercial project where the basic inside, or core, and the outer building envelope, or shell, are constructed without adding things like furnishings, interior lighting fixtures, interior walls or ceilings.
+The main meaning of core and shell construction refers to the first phase of a commercial project where developers build the basic core interior and the exterior envelope or shell without adding features like furnishings, interior lighting fixtures, inner walls or ceilings.

 Different types of commercial properties have varying design and construction needs.
 Some may need elevator shafts, while others may require large parking lots and extensive landscaping.
 All of these are core and shell construction elements.
 The core is a building’s interior base elements, while the shell refers to the various exterior base elements.